AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-catalog-data-sync.md

 ### Check timestamp of last product export

-1. If you see the correct data in `cde_products_feed`, use the following SQL query to check the timestamp of the last export.
+1. If you see the correct data in `cde_products_feed`, use the following [!DNL SQL] query to check the timestamp of the last export.
 It should be after the `modified_at` timestamp:

     ```sql
     select * from scopes_website_data_exporter;